lucperkins/grpc-web/README.md

 gRPC servers directly, without needing an HTTP intermediary.
 You can find out much more about gRPC on the [official gRPC website](https://grpc.io).

-> The current release is a Beta release, and we expect to announce
+> The current gRPC-Web release is a beta release.
+We expect to announce
 > general availability (GA) by October 2018.

 ## Background